NYUCCL/psiTurk/README.md

 =================

 We have provided an example stroop experiment that could form the basis of your own experiment.
+The task logic is programmed in Javascript, which will run in your participant's browser.
+Most of the code can be found in `static/task.js`.
-It is a Javascript experiment, with task logic inside the participant's browser using Javascript code in `static/task.js`.
-This Javascript code works by dynamically changing the html document served to participants in `templates/exp.html`.
+It works by dynamically changing the html document served to participants in `templates/exp.html` and communicating with the server code which can be found in `psiturk/psiturk.py`.
 PsiTurk assigns a condition and counterbalance to each participant.
 These are fed into JavaScript by plugging them into `templates/exp.html`.
 PsiTurk actively manages the condition and counterbalance subjects are assigned to, helping you fill them in evenly.
 To tell PsiTurk how many conditions and counterbalance identities are possible in your experiment, adust `num_conds` and `num_counters` in `config.txt`.

 Deployment
 ==========